 Have a legal question but not quite ready to read a full legal guide?
-These Bite-Sized Legal Guide are a great place to start!
-To download a Bite-Sized Legal Guide, click on the icons or headings below.
+These Bite-Sized Legal Guides are a great place to start!
+To download a Bite-Sized Legal Guide, click on the headings below.

 LEGAL DISCLAIMER: These Bite-Sized Legal Guides have been prepared by Sustainable Economies Law Center staff and volunteers as handouts for the Resilient Communities Legal Cafe.
 The contents of the Guides should NOT be relied on as legal advice.
 Furthermore, some of this information could become outdated, laws may vary from place to place, and although we've tried to collect accurate information and give the laws our best interpretation, some information in these Bite-Sized Legal Guides could be incorrect or subject to different interpretations by courts and regulators.
 We hope that's not the case, but, what can we say?
 Law is complicated stuff!
 That's why we STRONGLY recommend that you consult with an attorney before using this information.

 In this Bite-Sized Legal Guide, we explore how to run a cooperative child care arrangement in California.

 In this Bite-Sized Legal Guide, we explore some steps to establish limited liability entities.